Need to Double Up on Your Business’ Doors? You Have Options

 • Fire-rated double doors withstand fire and prevent its spread between areas.
 They are equipped with fire-resistant materials and hardware.
 They surpass safety regulations and protect occupants in the event of a fire.
 Fire-rated double doors are commonly used in hospitality buildings.
 This includes hotels, hospitals, schools, and office complexes.
 Places with high population in them.

-• For higher security environments double doors are used with reinforced frames and high security locks.
+• For higher security environments, double doors are used with reinforced frames and high-security locks.
 With access control options, they provide enhanced protection against unauthorized entry or intrusion.
 You can expect these in banks, data centers or government buildings.

 People sometimes wonder if it’s illegal to keep one of two double doors inactive, but it generally isn’t, since the other door can still be used as an exit.
 Knowing which door is active or inactive is important in the “handing” of a door, which refers to the direction of opening – push or pull.
-This issue of handing is crucial when installing the frame, doors and hardware.
+This issue of handing is crucial when installing the frame, doors, and hardware.
 It’s also important for life safety codes that apply to the path of entry and exit.

 Consider the place and purpose of your double door installation.
 Exterior double doors made of steel can be made to stand up to gunfire.
-They can also be treated to increase water resistance, and insulated to lower energy and sound transfer.
+They can also be treated to increase water resistance and insulated to lower energy and sound transfer.
 Storefront double doors made of glass and aluminum can be reinforced, shatter-proofed, and treated with coatings like UV protection, hydrophobic solutions and oleophobic treatments.
 Storefront door systems comprised of 2 or more glass entry doors also need to be impact-resistant to things like accidents, burglaries and extreme weather.

-The way to round out security of any exterior door to a commercial facility is to install reinforced hardware like welded hinges and heavy-duty, smart lock systems, as well as installing sufficient lighting and targeted video-monitoring.
+The way to round out the security of any exterior door to a commercial facility is to install reinforced hardware like welded hinges and heavy-duty, smart lock systems, as well as installing sufficient lighting and targeted video-monitoring.

 Interested in conferring about double doors for your operation?
 Call Sacs Door & Gate today.